Vodkrox/Vodkrox/README.md

-Non-Professional Developer.
+Professional Developer.
 Passionate about Linux & FOSS.
 Also a ThinkPad collector.

 My projects are based on clean architecture & automation.
 I enjoy experimenting with self-hosted services and working on open-source projects.